 Pittsburgh marketing consultant Randy Strothman holds a B.A. from Brown University and an M.Ed. from the University of Pittsburgh.
 He has taught communication classes for Penn State University, Chatham College and the University of Pittsburgh.

 Quick Career Snapshot

 Randy’s 30+ year communication career launched with film and television production, including a stint as editor for Mr. Rogers Neighborhood.
 As a producer/director/editor, his documentary productions have garnered more than 30 awards.
 In the mid-90s, he transitioned into marketing and public relations support for businesses and nonprofits.

-Today, Randy Strothman & Associates is a boutique marketing consulting firm which draws from a hand-picked talent pool of his Associates in Pittsburgh to deliver marketing plans, branding and identities, traditional and Internet marketing and advertising, fundraising, and public relations.
+Today, Randy Strothman & Associates is a boutique marketing consulting firm which draws from a hand-picked talent pool of his Associates in Pittsburgh.
+They deliver custom marketing plans, branding and identities, traditional and digital marketing, fundraising, and public relations solutions.
 Randy and his Associates have successfully launched 6 businesses for clients in the Pittsburgh region.

 [see also Randy’s Talents for more background]

 A Career History

 During the next 15 years he wrote and/or produced videos and spots for clients including WTAE-TV, UPMC, Giant Eagle, United Way, Frigidaire, Federated Investors, Carnegie Science Center, Hospital Albert Schweitzer and more.
-(Including videos for various fund raising efforts too)
+(Including videos for fund raising efforts too)

 Then, a broader scope for the future